smartdevicelink/sdl_app_library_guides/docs/Displaying a User Interface/Template Buttons/index.md

 ```
 !@

-## Soft Button Objects
+### Creating Soft Buttons
 To create a soft button using the `ScreenManager`, you only need to create a custom name for the button and provide the text for the button's label and/or an image for the button's icon.
 If your button cycles between different states (e.g. a button used to set the repeat state of a song playlist can have three states: repeat-off, repeat-one, and repeat-all) you can upload all the states on initialization.
-Soft Buttons can contain images, text or both.

-![Generic HMI](assets/Generic_non_media.png)

-### Soft Button Formats
 There are three different ways to create a soft button: with just text, with just an image, or with both text and images.
 If creating a button with an image, we recommend that you template the image so its color works well with both the day and night modes of the head unit.
 For more information on templating images please see the [Template Images](Displaying a User Interface/Template Images) guide.

+![Generic HMI](assets/Generic_non_media.png)

 #### Text Only Soft Buttons
 @![iOS]